lgchiaretto/tmux/README.md

   - Resize pane: Alt + Shift + ←, →, ↑, ↓
   - Move pane positions: Alt + ↑, ↓
   - Sync all panes: `prefix + a` (toggles synchronization on/off)
+  - Move pane to a new window: `prefix + m`
+  - Join pane in a window: `prefix + p` and select the pane to join in a window

 ### Sessions and Navigation